 Applications are invited for Harry S. Truman Scholarship from college students pursuing a public service-related graduate degree.
 Students must be a United States citizen, United States national, or a permanent resident of American Samoa.

-The Harry S. Truman Scholarship Foundation – the federal memorial to our thirty-third President – awards merit based scholarships to college students who plan to pursue careers in government or elsewhere in public service.
+The Harry S. Truman Scholarship Foundation – the federal memorial to our thirty-third President – awards merit-based awards to college students who plan to pursue careers in government or elsewhere in public service.

 - Application Deadline: February 5, 2019

-- Course Level: Scholarships are available for pursuing a graduate degree program.
+- Course Level: The studentships are available for pursuing a graduate degree program.

 - Study Subject: The Foundation has supported Truman Scholars in many fields of study, from agriculture, biology, engineering, technology, medicine, and environmental management, to fields such as economics, education, government, history, international relations, law, political science, public administration, nonprofit management, public health, and public policy.

-- Number of Scholarships: The Foundation may select up to 15 at-large Scholars in 2019.
+- Number of Awards: The Foundation may select up to 15 at-large Scholars in 2019.

 - Nationality: Students must be a United States citizen, United States national, or a permanent resident of American Samoa